-In addition to a number of informal calls throughout the year, the Board held five official meetings during fiscal 2022.
-All of our directors attended 100% of the total meetings held by the Board and any committee on which the director served during the period of the fiscal year that the director was a member of the Board.
+In addition to a number of informal calls throughout the year, the Board held five official meetings during fiscal 2023.
+All of our directors attended at least 96% of the total meetings held by the Board and any committee on which the director served during the period of the fiscal vear that the director was a member of the Board.
 We expect that each continuing director will attend the Annual Meeting of shareholders, absent a valid reason.